 |Hall & Oates at the Rock & Roll Hall Of Fame induction.|

-I’m thrilled Daryl Hall and John Oates are now in the Rock & Roll Hall Of Fame.
+I’m thrilled Daryl Hall and John Oates are finally in the Rock & Roll Hall Of Fame.
 This article is about why this record-breaking duo had to fight long and hard for their credibility, a fight they have ultimately won in spectacular style.

 For Hall & Oates, their ability to tap into this melodic magic so frequently – 29 US top 40 hits, seven US #1 hits as songwriters, six as performers – tricked many into thinking what they were doing was easy and therefore less artistically viable.
 A nonsense of course, otherwise we’d all be writing songs as perfect as Rich Girl.
 Many pretended to resist the urge.

 Perhaps it was also the cheese of the accompanying Hall & Oates videos spinning on a such a high rotate in the early days of MTV.
 Did this disable the tragically hip’s appreciation of their song-craft, attention to detail and vocal chops?
-Ironically in 2014, the tragically-hip are very happy with Hall & Oates, but this wasn’t always the case when the duo were at their pop-culture pinnacle (1980-85).
+Ironically in the present day, the tragically-hip are very happy with Hall & Oates, but this wasn’t always the case when the duo were at their pop-culture pinnacle (1980-85).
 Those years – in the aftermath of the 1979 “disco sucks” movement – bring forth another theory as to why Hall & Oates weren’t critical darlings in the 80s.